1. Have Routine Checkups

 2. Exercise Regularly

 Muscle-strengthening exercises like the deadlift are proven to increase bone density.
 This will decrease the chances of suffering from osteoporosis as you get older.
 Exercising can also help manage blood and sugar levels.
 Maintaining sugar levels is important to avoid diabetes or other heart diseases.
-Make sure to follow the right fitness influencers to motivate you in your wellness journey!
+Follow the right fitness influencers to motivate you in your wellness journey!

 3. Maintain A Well Balanced Diet